Patents: Synthetic Cannabidiol

 Preferably, the alkaline solid is added to the S13 as an aqueous

 sodium carbonate solid.
-Of course, the adjustment of the alkaline
+Of course, the adjustment of the

-potassium carbonate, cesium carbonate, sodium hydroxide, potassium
+carbonate, potassium carbonate, cesium carbonate, sodium

-hydroxide and other conventional bases can be.
+hydroxide, potassium hydroxide and other conventional bases can

 Preferably, the S2 comprises the following steps: